 Other measures that you can take

 At SIMPLY, we understand that opening windows in a city such as Bangkok is not ideal, it will help reduce any pathogens in the air.
-Every time we take a breath, cough or sneeze, respiratory droplets are released, and these are known to harbour the virus.
+Every time we take a breath, cough, or sneeze, respiratory droplets are released, and these are known to harbor the virus.
 These droplets are known to stay active for several days on both soft furnishings and hard surfaces, but well-ventilated rooms carry less of a threat.

 What if someone in your household has the symptoms of COVID-19?

 Of course, if someone in your household has the symptoms of COVID-19, they should immediately seek medical attention and get tested.
-In this scenario, a deep and thorough sanitisation of the house and the individual’s clothes, including those that haven’t been worn, needs to be carried out.
-Effectively, this means that you must do far more than you would during your regular clean, leaving no corner of your home untouched.
+In this scenario, a deep and thorough sanitization of the house and the individual’s clothes, including those that haven’t been worn, needs to be carried out.
+Effectively, this means that you must do far more than you would during your regular cleaning, leaving no corner of your home untouched.
 While this may seem excessive, it is far better to be overly cautious in these uncertain times.

 How do you know when your home is “clean”?

 In reality, we all have different standards of what we would deem as being “clean”.
 However, if you think your house is “reasonably clean”, we would suggest that it’s not clean enough!
 Although we keep repeating ourselves, it is far better to take more precautions than not enough.
-It is your own and your families’ welfare that you need to take into consideration.
+It is your own and your family’s welfare that you need to take into consideration.

 It all sounds like a lot of work!

 At SIMPLY, we appreciate that this may all sound like a lot of work and be time-consuming, especially if you are working or have a young family to look after.
-If you fit into this category, it may worth considering employing the services of a professional cleaning company that will use the correct products and ensure that your home is spotless.
+If you fit into this category, it may be worth considering employing the services of a professional cleaning company that will use the correct products and ensure that your home is spotless.
 It will give you added peace of mind, which means that you can spend more time doing the things you enjoy, and it is probably less costly than you may think.